 - Employees can update their Other Health Insurance information via Self Service.

 - Benefit Administrators can update Other Health Insurance information for an employee.
 Entering and Updating Benefits Personal Data in HRS

 - UW Shared Services Benefits Team will communicate with Benefit Administrators if employee COB information is missing or incomplete.

 - The enrollment form allows the employee to indicate an Annual or Per Pay Period amount.
 Best practice is to have employee indicate an ANNUAL amount.
 The annual amount will be divided equally by the number of pay periods remaining in the calendar year.
-If the employee is electing a $0 Employee contribution, the Annual Election must be entered in HRS as $0.00 (If the employee is a Craftworker, enter $0.01).
+If the employee is electing a $0 Employee contribution, the Annual Election must be entered in HRS as $0.00.

 - 9-mo employees: Make sure to put on an override and divide the annual election over the remaining pay periods in the calendar year.
 HSA deductions are not taken during summer session or summer service appointments unless the employee has earnings over the summer.

-- Example: Employee’s HDHP/HSA coverage begins 4/1/20 and he/she elects $500 as their annual contribution.
-You will need to override and divide the $500 over 5 months (April, May, September, October, November deductions).
+- Example: Employee’s HDHP/HSA coverage begins 4/1/2022 and he/she elects $500 as their annual contribution.
+You will need to override and divide the $500 over 13 pay periods remaining (4A through 12B paychecks).

 - Employees enrolled in an HSA can change their contribution elections at any time.
 They may do this by completing a Change of Election Form.
 A qualifying event is not necessary.

 Warning!
 If an employee is changing their HSA election, follow the steps outlined under Procedure Steps: Entering an HSA Election Change.

 1. Determine if the employee has turned in an HDHP application and an HSA Application.